Lýsing:

 - Identifying activities to include in the ABC system

-- The mechanics of activity-based costing
+- The mechanics of ABC

 - Tracing overhead costs to activities and cost objects

-- Assigning costs to activity cost pools
+- LO3 Assigning costs to activity cost pools

 - Computation of activity rates